meolar/supertux-wiki/Ideas.md

 This is a list of ideas that need more discussion/polishing before they are ready to consider, and probably will never see the light of day.
-However these features could be added to SuperTux at some point in the future, if somebody was willing to put in the work and maintain it.
+However, these features could be added to SuperTux at some point in the future, if somebody is willing to put in the work and maintain it.

 See also: